Miradils-Blog/website/content/posts/reinvent/ls/part4/index.md

 ## Conclusion

 That's it!
-We processed all needed flags and stored them, and all tests pass.
+We processed all needed flags and stored them, and all tests passes.
 In the next chapter, we will use these flags and we will print data in correct format and order.

 You can get codes from this [repository](https://github.com/Miradils-Blog/linux-ls).